Updated: Aug 1

 I'm not one to promote a recipe simply based on length of cooking time, because I love the meditative nature of slower dishes, but if there's one notable characteristic of this soup aside from the comfort and deliciousness it provides, it's the short amount of time it takes to make.
 Somewhere between a soup and a stew, this is my ideal winter meal and I make a large pot of it every couple of weeks and happily eat leftovers for days.

-Lentils are a great source of iron (something I'm always lacking), protein, fiber and magnesium.
+Lentils are a great source of iron, protein, fiber and magnesium.
 I use red lentils in this soup, for their color and because they break down quickly during cooking which lends a great texture to the soup, but yellow lentils work as well.

 The preserved lemon rind is optional in this recipe, but if you have some on hand and love lemons, it's a nice addition.
 This soup, like most soups, is wonderful up to a week after it's made, and freezes well.